 Managed Service Provider (MSP)

-Whether the client is a first-generation MSP user or multi-generation expert, the WAS implementation team considers and evaluates every conceivable pain point associated with implementing a concrete yet flexible MSP program to suit the client’s needs and expertise level.
-The iterative component of the process allows Workspend to either modularly takeover the program over a scheduled period of time or to immediately scale across an entire program.
-Workspend’s approach is ideal for clients who may insource portions of their program as it recognizes that not all traditional MSP solution suite offerings may be required to be implemented.
+Whether the client is a first-generation MSP user or multi-generation expert, the WAS implementation team considers and evaluates every conceivable obstacle associated with implementing a concrete yet flexible MSP program to suit the client’s needs and expertise level.
+The iterative component of the process allows to either modularly takeover the program over a scheduled period of time or to immediately scale across an entire program.
+This approach is ideal for clients who may insource portions of their program as it recognizes that not all traditional MSP solution suite offerings may be required to be implemented.
 As a result, cost savings occur during the implementation phase as unnecessary solution modules offered by a traditional services provider are sidestepped.
-The ability to return to the module that may have been insourced and incorporate it back into the program – either during implementation or in the steady state phase of the program – are well-understood and are documented extensively so as to reduce the level of effort needed to add them into the program.
+The ability to return to the module that may have been insourced and incorporate it back into the program – either during implementation or in the steady-state phase of the program – is well-understood and documented extensively so as to reduce the level of effort needed to add them into the program.

 An Iterative, Design-Inspired Approach to Implementation